• Undergraduate

 Compulsory modules

-• Using Evidence in Health and Social Care
+• Principles of Health and Social Care

-• Policy and Practice in Health and Social Care
+• Skills for Health and Social Care

-• Applied Anatomy and Physiology
+• Anatomy and Physiology for Healthcare

 Entry requirements